hgcl/clara-le/pages/posts/implementing-static-comments-with-staticman.md

 - **Create a bot account** — I created another GitHub account[^3], to which I gave writing access to this website repository.
 This second account is used as a "bot" to handle comments through Staticman.
 - **Deploy the web service** — On the bot account, I forked the main [Staticman repo](https://github.com/eduardoboucas/staticman).
 That fork was used to deploy my own web service.
 - **Access permissions** — The Staticman app uses a GitHub "personal access token" to interact with the bot account (to create PRs).
 It is saved on the server as an environment variable.
-- **Add a webhook** — As a final touch, I added a webhook[^4] to this website repo.
+- **Add a webhook** — As a final touch, I added a webhook to this website repo.
 Basically, once a PR for a new comment is approved and merged, GitHub automatically sends out a `POST` request to Staticman through this webhook.
 The bot will then delete the branch that was created for this PR and keep the repo tidy.

 ## 3. Create a comment form